Kaj Larsen: Early life

 Larsen was born in Santa Cruz, California.
 His father was formerly a U.S. Marine.
 He initially attended the United States Naval Academy where he played water polo, but he transferred to the University of California, Santa Cruz after two years.
 He originally aspired to be a Naval Aviator, having taken flying lessons growing up.
 He graduated from the University of California at Santa Cruz with a degree in political science and later received a master's degree in public policy from the Harvard Kennedy School, where he was awarded a fellowship from the Joan Shorenstein Center on the Press, Politics and Public Policy.
 He was also a joint fellow at Tufts University Jebsen Center for Counter-Terrorism studies.

 Career

 Military career

+Larsen enlisted in the United States Navy in 2001 and attended Basic Training at Recruit Training Command Great Lakes, Illinois.
+He volunteered and received orders for Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
+After months of training, Larsen graduated from BUD/S class 237.
+After BUD/S, he completed advanced training courses including parachute training at Basic Airborne School, cold weather combat training in Kodiak, Alaska, and six months of SEAL Qualification Training (SQT) in Coronado, California.
+Larsen received the Navy Enlisted Classification (NEC) 5326 as a Combatant Swimmer (SEAL), entitled to wear the Special Warfare Insignia.
 Larsen is a combat veteran Navy SEAL who served in the War on Terror during Operation Enduring Freedom.
 After his five-year active duty service Larsen stayed in the US Naval Reserves earning the rank of Lieutenant Commander, and was assigned as a Maritime operations officer at Special Operations Command Africa.